 Regenerative Medicine Treatments for Sciatica

 Intradiscal Bone Marrow Aspirate (BMA)

 This procedure includes injecting Bone Marrow Aspirate (BMA) into the damaged intervertebral discs.
 As part of a cell-based treatment, regenerative cells can be collected from bone marrow and blood with minimal discomfort.
 These cells can then be processed in a state-of-the-art laboratory utilizing the latest technology.
 Finally, the regenerative cells, in combination with natural growth and healing factors, can be injected into the intervertebral discs.

-Fibrin is one of the main proteins in the intervertebral discs.
-Intradiscal fibrin therapy (Discseel®) injects fibrin into the damaged intervertebral discs.
+The Discseel® Procedure injects an FDA approved biologic into the damaged intervertebral discs.
 This provides support to the discs and boosts their regeneration.
 This can repair your damaged disc.
 If needed, we can add bone marrow aspirate into the disc.